semanticpy/owlreadyL/README.rst

   - Fix transitive equivalent_to relations between classes and OWL constructs
   - Fix AnnotationProperty[entity] where entity is a predefined OWL entity (e.g. comment or Thing)
   - Fix entity.AnnotationProperty where entity is a predefined OWL entity (e.g. comment or Thing)
+  - Fix HermiT when reasoning on several ontologies with imports statement

 Links
 -----